This cattle handling technique looks at a low stress method for moving a small herd of cattle.

 Stage Three: Move the herd

 Once you have gathered the herd you can continue the side-to-side movements as you simultaneously move into the collective herds flight zone.
 Your walking pattern can now transition to a swooping arc where you enter the Flight Zone on one side of your herd and walk in the opposite direction to the direction you wish your animals to travel.
-Once movement begins you need to move outside of the flight zone.
+Once movement begins you need to move outside of the flight zone (relieve pressure).
 You can continue outside of the Flight Zone to the other edge of the herd.

 Repeat this process to get the other side of the herd moving.
 As you continue this movement, working from one side to the other, the herd will become narrower in width and extend forward in the direction of travel.